 Make sure that the ingredient lists of the foods you choose are short.
 For a clean eating approach, an ingredient list with less than five items is essential

-Do you know any additional grocery shopping tips?
+Do you know any healthy shopping tips?

-I hope you liked my tips?
-Now it's your turn!
-Where are you shopping mostly and why?
-Share with us your best tips and bargain ideas to save time and money in the comments below!
+Share with us your best shopping bargain tips to save time and money in the comments below!